grapestone5321/Intro-to-TensorFlow-for-Deep-Learning/README.md

 -------

-# Intro to TensorFlow for Deep Learning
+# Intro to TensorFlow for Deep Learning: Udacity free Course

 ## LESSON 1: Welcome to the Course